Peter-Morawski/json-transform/docs/source/index.rst

 json-transform
 ==============

-json-transform is a framework to help you serialize and deserialize your python objects into JSON documents.
+json-transform is a small library to help you convert your python objects into JSON documents and vice versa.
-The source code of Json Transform is hosted on `Bitbucket <https://bitbucket.org/Peter-Morawski/json-transform/>`_.
+The source code of json-transform is hosted on `Bitbucket <https://bitbucket.org/Peter-Morawski/json-transform/>`_.

 New?
 Here is some help: